 The sound of bursting flames and explosions coming through your speakers always provides for a great viewing experience, but the way it's handled in Fire Force really resonates and provides a great example for how it should be done.

 Not only do you get some pretty awesome villains, but you are given more about the characters and their motivations.
-While the story centers around Company 8, more Fire Force companies and likable characters will be introduced along the way, so that is something you have to look forward to as well.
+While the story centers around Company 8, more Fire Force companies and likable characters will be introduced along the way, so this is something you have to look forward to as well.

-It deserves more credit than it has received, and since Season 2 just recently kicked off on July 3rd, there’s bound to more to love about this series!
+It deserves more credit than it has received and since Season 2 just recently kicked off on July 3rd there's bound to more to love about this series!

-Tags: Fire Force
+Where to Watch Fire Force